subbycub/candgwedding/README.md

-Different text in this readme file
+This is the readme file

-No punctuation